taoteg/the-works/README.md

 ## Conceptual Goals

 When writing, inspiration can strike at any moment for any part of a creative work.
-You may have a single title, a turn of phrase, a short piece fo dialog, a description, a name or location - anything - and it all needs a way to be recorded, tagged and organized for later use.
+You may have a single title, a turn of phrase, a short piece fo dialog, a description, a name or location - *anything* - and it all needs a way to be recorded, tagged and organized for later use immediately and with ease.

-Traditionally writers used pen and paper to capture ideas and thoughts, but this technique then required manual tracking, reassembly and sequencing into a coherent narrative with the more difficult task of synthesizing the structured notes into a more robust work (yet another document that also needs tracking).
+Traditionally writers used pen and paper to capture ideas and thoughts, but this technique required always having materials on hand, manual tracking, reassembly and sequencing of the notes into a coherent narrative followed by the still more difficult task of synthesizing the structured notes into a cogent work (yet another document that also needs tracking).
 This can become a monumental task for prolific writers or for writers who tend towards assembling their works from many tiny pieces of individual inspiration.

-But what if there were a better way to leverage every idea without having to manage an endlessly interbreeding set of documents?
-The ability to immediately capture any idea, no matter how small, and commit it back into the body of work becomes very powerful when combined with modern web-based mobile technology and version control systems that facilitate managing a large number of text based documents from anywhere at anytime (even providing mechanisms for controlled collaboration, reviews, feedback, and publication).
+__But what if there were a better way to leverage every idea without having to manage an endlessly interbreeding set of documents?__

+The ability to immediately capture any idea, no matter how small, and commit it back into the body of work becomes very powerful when combined with modern web and mobile technology and a version control system that facilitate managing a large number of text based documents from anywhere at anytime (even providing mechanisms for controlled collaboration, review, feedback, and publication).

+What if these piece parts could then be aggregated into a single manuscript with a simple command, in as many variations as the author desires?

+By dynamically generating a version of the work that contains only specific parts (using a build file), the author could evaluate the work in unique ways like including only one (or a specific subset) of characters, locations, events, date ranges, etc. and check for consistency of voice or over-leveraging of certain plot elements (eg. mcguffin abuse) or locations.

 By further integrating modern web-technology like Elastic Search, which can index (inventory) and expose the content of your documents as an endlessly searchable tree of keywords, you could visualize the results across any number of conceptual boundaries.

-Some examples being:
+Some examples:

-  - Number of pages/lines in the complete assembled work.
+  - Number of pages/lines in the entire assembled work.
   - Number of pages/lines in the individual parts of the work.
   - Number of pages/lines of the story that contain a specific:
     - Character